The Penetration Tester’s Mindset: Key Traits and Approaches

 What tools are essential for penetration testing?

-Key tools include Metasploit for exploitation, Burp Suite for web testing, and Nmap for network scanning.
+Essential tools include Metasploit for exploitation, Burp Suite for web testing, and Nmap for network scanning.

 How do ethical considerations impact penetration testing?